 Evaluation of the nervous system begins with an accurate history and general physical examination, followed by a neurologic examination.
 There are a number of specific physical tests that can be carried out to evaluate the functioning of the various components of the nervous system.
 These include tests of various reflexes, muscle function and control, and posture and gait.

 Laboratory tests are often needed to diagnose the specific problem.
-Common laboratory tests include blood tests, urinalysis, analysis of the cerebrospinal fluid, x-rays, computed tomography (CT) scans, magnetic resonance imaging (MRI), and evaluation of the electrical activity of the brain, peripheral nerves, and muscles.
+Common laboratory tests include blood tests, urinalysis, fecal tests, analysis of the cerebrospinal fluid, x-rays, contrast x-rays, computed tomography (CT) scans, magnetic resonance imaging (MRI), and evaluation of the electrical activity of the brain, peripheral nerves, and muscles.

-An evaluation of the cranial nerves tests mental activity, head posture and coordination, and reflexes on the head.
+An evaluation of the head tests mental activity, head posture and coordination, and cranial nerves.
 Signs identified during this evaluation indicate an injury or disease of the brain.
-Signs of damage to the cerebrum and brain stem can include mental deterioration, constant pacing, seizures, depression or coma, or a head turn or circling in one direction.
-A head tilt, bobbing, tremors, or other unusual head movements may indicate damage to the cerebellum.
+Signs of damage to the cerebrum and diencephalon (higher brain centers) can include mental deterioration, constant pacing, seizures, depression or coma, or a head turn or circling in one direction.
+A head tilt can indicate vestibular system (responsible for balance and posture) or cerebellar disease.
+Head incoordination, bobbing, tremors, or other unusual head movements may indicate damage to the cerebellum.

 The Cranial Nerves